F5Networks/f5-ci-docs/usage-marathon-poc.rst

     * Outputs:

         Once the stack is set up, you will have a BIG-IP running alongside the MesoSphere DC/OS environment.
 The CFT outputs provide the necessary information for accessing these resources.
+Two examples of the CFT outputs are shown below.

         - *BIGIPAdminUI*: Navigate to this URL in a browser and log in (username is "admin"; password is provided in the CFT output as *BIGIPAdminPassword*).